 Overcast skies thinned attendance at the festival on Tuesday.
 Beekeeper Mel Gadd, who tends bees at Drumlin Farm and Cambridge Friends School, brought a demonstration hive.

 The Cambridge Wildlife Puppetry Project and DHSP community school staff and MSYEP interns guided children in making finger puppets of some unfamiliar and unexpected pollinators—pollinating moths called clearwings, and green metallic bees belonging to the halictid family.

 On Thursday, the festival culminates with activities for children related to animal sound and motion, including the Fly, Buzz, Honk, and Squeak! mini-parade around the perimeter of Riverside Press Park.
 Members of the School of Honk (in photo) will lead the parade, which begins at 11:00 a.m.

 Fly, Buzz, and Honk! is a collaboration of the Cambridge Wildlife Puppetry Project (CWPP), a nonprofit organization dedicated to connecting city residents with wildlife and local habitats through the arts, and the Martin Luther King Jr. Community School, a division of the Cambridge Department of Human Service Programs.

-The festival launched in 2016 as the Fly, Buzz & Honk Expo at Maynard Ecology Center, In 2017, the CWPP moved the event to a more central location in Riverside/Cambridgeport.
+The festival launched in 2016 as the Fly, Buzz & Honk Expo at Maynard Ecology Center, In 2017, the CWPP moved the event to Riverside.
 The project is supported this year by a grant from the Cambridge Arts Council and Massachusetts Cultural Council.